 My right hon.
 Friend may recall that one thing that happened at that funeral and that was subsequently replicated for Princess Diana’s funeral was that the service was broadcast to nine cathedrals throughout the country.
-People turned up in their thousands to attend at all those different cathedrals and sing the same hymns at the same time.
+People turned up in their thousands at all those different cathedrals to attend and sing the hymns at the same time.

-That is an eloquent reminder of how deeply his death was felt in the country.
+That is an eloquent reminder of how deeply John Smith’s death was felt in the country.